-DNA biometrics refers to the use of genetic information, specifically DNA profiles, as a unique identifier for identification, verification, and authentication.
-In DNA biometrics, the individual’s genetic code is analyzed to create a distinct biometric template that can be used for security and identification purposes.
-This technology relies on the inherent uniqueness of an individual’s DNA sequence to create a highly reliable form of biometric identification.
+DNA biometrics uses genetic information, specifically DNA profiles, as a unique identifier for identification, verification and authentication.
+By analyzing a person’s genetic code, a distinctive biometric template is created for security and identification.
+This technology is based on the fact that each person’s DNA sequence is unique, making it a highly reliable form of biometric identification.

 Deoxyribonucleic acid (DNA) is a molecule that carries the genetic instructions for the development, functioning, growth, and reproduction of all known living organisms and many viruses.
 It consists of two long chains of nucleotides twisted into a double helix and contains the genetic information for an organism.

-DNA biometrics is a biometric technology that utilizes an individual’s unique genetic code as a means of identification and authentication.
-By analyzing specific regions of an individual’s DNA, a distinct genetic profile can be created, serving as a highly reliable and accurate form of biometric identification.
+DNA biometrics is a biometric technology that leverages an individual’s unique genetic code for identification and authentication.
+By analyzing specific regions of an individual’s DNA, a distinct genetic profile can be created, offering a highly reliable and accurate form of biometric identification.

-Sample Collection: To start, a small sample of cells containing DNA is collected from the person, usually through a swab of the inside of the cheek or other bodily fluids.
+A small sample of cells containing DNA is collected, typically via a cheek swab or other bodily fluids.

 One of the most common applications of DNA biometrics is in forensic investigations.
 DNA analysis can help law enforcement agencies identify suspects or victims of a crime by analyzing biological samples collected from a crime scene.
 This method of identification is highly accurate and can even identify individuals in cases where other identification methods have proven difficult.